utkarshcmu/grafana.org/content/blog/2018-03-23-timeshift-ep37.md

 +++

 ### Welcome to TimeShift
 I'm happy to announce that we have all of the talks from GrafanaCon EU available on our [youtube channel](https://www.youtube.com/playlist?list=PLDGkOdUX1UjpXR6BexaDoOIc0ksE2MzFI)!
 I will also be embedding these videos on the [GrafanaCon page](https://grafana.com/grafanacon) on our website, and will be adding links to all of the speaker's slides for you to download as well.
-I'm also sorting through a few hundred photos from the event and will be setting up a gallery so you can see how fun GrafanaCon is.
+I'm also sorting through a few hundred photos from the event and will be setting up a gallery so you can see how much fun everyone has at GrafanaCon.
 Hope you enjoy this week's list of articles and updates!
 <br />
 <hr />